lensesio/fast-data-dev/README.md

 ## FAQ

+- Schema Registry UI and Kafka Topics UI need some time to start working.
+  That is because the services (Schema Registry and Kafka REST Proxy) have to start and initialize before the UIs can read data.
 - When you start the container, Schema Registry and REST Proxy fail.
   This happens because the Broker isn't up yet.
 It is normal.
 Supervisord will restart them and they will work when Broker is up.